denoland/docs/examples/tutorials/sveltekit.md

 - Package manager
   - Deno

-For the remainder of this you should have `deno task dev` running in the background so you can see your changes and the application running locally!
+For the remainder of this, you should have `deno task dev` running in the background so you can see your changes and the application running locally.

 ### Walkthrough

 There are a few different folders to be mindful of.

-`src` this is the root of your application code and where most of your time and effort will go into.
+`src` this is the root of your application code and where most of your time and effort will go.

-`src/lib` this is a SvelteKit aliased directory for fast import and where a lot of your helpers or library code will live.
+`src/lib` this is a SvelteKit aliased directory for fast import and where many of your helpers or library code will live.

-`src/routes` this is the rendered pages for your application with SvelteKit there is folder routing.
+`src/routes` this is the rendered pages for your application with SvelteKit, there is folder routing.

 #### Good info

 There are a few conventions which we will use in our SvelteKit application.
-There are more but I am only covering the ones used.
+(Although there are more available, I am only covering the ones used).

 - Files or folders with `server` in the name are meant to **only** be run on the server and may cause errors if you try to run them in the client.
 - Within `src/routes` files have a naming conventions: